New Grading Model Overview- Updated

 Category Tier Weight What it really measures

-Meeting content — learning verification Class 30% Live defense of learning in weekly teacher meeting.
+Meeting Content — Learning Verification Class 30% Live defense of learning in scheduled teacher meeting.
 Scored across 4 components out of 20.

-Meeting attendance Holistic 10% Attendance, punctuality, and preparation for weekly teacher meeting.
+Meeting Attendance Holistic 10% Attendance, punctuality, and preparation for scheduled teacher meeting.

-Regular engagement Holistic 5% Consistent distributed engagement via textbook logins and DDF (full-time) or textbook logins (part-time).
+Regular Engagement Holistic 5% Consistent distributed engagement via DDF and digital textbook activity.

-Faith-based community values Holistic 5% Weekly faith-in-action reflection demonstrating values in practice.
+Faith-Based Community Values in Action (Faith-in-Action) Holistic 5% Pre-meeting reflection demonstrating values in practice.

 Total 100% A complete picture of the whole student